 - Nikon D7500 – $1000

 - Canon EOS 6D Mk.
 II – Here’s a video that talks about how good this camera is for astrophotography and backs it up with data to prove the point.
 If you’re considering this camera, you should definitely watch this video.
 It is possible to get one of these cameras for about $500 or less.

 - Sony A6600 – $1200 but second hand it will be much cheaper.

 - Canon 600D – New $600 second hand approximately $300.
 This is the camera I have used for the last two years or so.
 It does the job.

 Now let’s take a look at dedicated astronomy cameras which are used specifically for astrophotography:

-- SVBony 305 – this is a dedicated astronomy camera which needs to be connected to a PC or laptop but is cheap at about $150.
-It can be used for planetary, deep sky or as a guide camera.
-I have one of these and can testify that it is great for photographing the moon, or taking video of planets to image them or as a guiding camera.
+- SVBony 305 – this is a dedicated astronomy camera that needs to be connected to a PC or laptop but is cheap at about $150.
+It can be used for planetary, deep sky, or as a guide camera.
+I have one of these and can testify that it is great for photographing the moon or taking video of planets to image them or as a guiding camera.

 - ZWO ASI224 MC – CMOS astrophotography camera which is approximately $199.
 It can cope with some deep sky imaging plus planetary photography but it is not cooled, hence the cheaper price.
 You need a PC or laptop to use this though.

 As you can see from above the cameras listed do require that you determine how much or little you would like to spend.
 Dedicated astronomy cameras can ONLY be used for astrophotography whereas a DSLR can also be used for normal photography as well.

 Dedicated astronomy cameras are more complicated to use and are not normally favoured by beginners so if you are dipping your feet into astrophotography it’s probably best to use a DSLR camera.